All board members are from organisations that are part of IIGCC.

 Brunel Pension Partnership

-Jon is a Master of Science in engineering and has a graduate diploma in Business Administration.
-Before joining PKA in March 2020 Jon was group managing director/COO in PFA (Danish Pension Fund) for 10 years.
-Jon is chair in IIP and a member of the board in AIP Management.
-AIP is an independent investment manager dedicated to advising institutional investors on direct investments into energy and infrastructure assets in Europe and the US.
+Jon holds a Master of Science in engineering and has a graduate diploma in Business Administration.
+Before joining PKA in March 2020 Jon was group managing director/COO at PFA (Danish Pension Fund) for 10 years.
+Jon is chair of IIP and a member of the board of AIP Management, an independent investment manager dedicated to advising institutional investors on direct investments into energy and infrastructure assets in Europe and the US.

 Church of England Pensions Board

 Adam is the Chief Responsible Investment Officer for the Church of England Pensions Board, as well as Co-Chair of the Transition Pathway Initiative (TPI), an asset owner-led and asset manager-supported global initiative, which identifies companies’ preparedness for the transition to the low carbon economy.
 Adam is also the lead for the Church of England on the Mining and Faith Reflections Initiative (MFRI) a forum that convenes mining company CEO’s.